codeinthehole/codeinthehole.hugo/content/tips/vim-lists.md

-- If you want to select _files manually_, use `:argadd` and `:argdelete` to populate the argument list then use `:argdo` (this is generally preferable to using the buffer list and `:bufdo` although that might suffice in some situations).
+- If you want to select _files manually_, use `:argadd` and `:argdelete` to populate the argument list then use `:argdo` (this is generally preferable to using the buffer list and `:bufdo`, although that might suffice in some situations).

 The editing operation could be an Ex command (e.g. `%s/foo/bar/g | update`), applying a macro (e.g. `normal @q`) or calling a bespoke Vimscript function